scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 >>> similarity_fun([3.5, 3.6], [5.6, 2.4])
 -0.04752

-For similarity learners and mahalanobis learners, `pair_similarity` is available.
+For similarity learners and mahalanobis learners, `pair_score` is available.
 You can interpret that this function returns the **score** between points: the more the **score**, the closer the pairs and vice-versa.
 For mahalanobis learners, it is equal to the inverse of the distance.